We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Tea tree oil may help relieve inflamed skin.

-A common form of skin irritation is contact dermatitis, which occurs when skin comes in contact with an allergen, such as nickel.
-Exposure to the allergen leads to red, itchy and sometimes painful skin.
+A common form of skin irritation is contact dermatitis, which occurs when your skin comes in contact with an allergen, such as nickel.
+Exposure to the allergen leads to red, itchy, and sometimes painful skin.

-In addition, tea tree oil may provide relief from bug bite reactions by reducing the itching, redness and swelling that occurs when your body releases histamine to defend against the insect's saliva (23).
+In addition, tea tree oil may provide relief from bug bite reactions by reducing the itching, redness, and swelling that occurs when your body releases histamine to defend against the insect’s saliva (

 Use this recipe to relieve inflamed skin:

-- Combine 10 drops of tea tree oil with one tablespoon of extra virgin olive oil and one tablespoon of melted coconut oil.
+- Combine 10 drops tea tree oil with 1 tablespoon extra virgin olive oil and 1 tablespoon melted coconut oil.

 - Mix well, and store in a sealed container.

-- Apply to the affected area up to twice a day until symptoms resolve.
+- Apply to the affected area up to twice per day until symptoms resolve.

 To help reduce dandruff, try adding a few drops of tea tree oil to a dollop of shampoo when washing your hair.

-Summary: Although research is limited, one study suggests that tea tree oil may help reduce the severity of dandruff and improve other symptoms.
+More studies are needed, but the antifungal properties of tea tree oil have been found to reduce the severity of dandruff and improve other symptoms.

 Athlete’s foot can be frustratingly hard to control.

-In a controlled study of 158 people, 72% of the tea tree oil group had significant clinical improvement in athlete's foot, compared to 39% in the placebo group (25).
+In a controlled study of 158 people, 72% of the tea tree oil group had significant clinical improvement in athlete’s foot, compared with 39% in the placebo group (

 Here is a natural treatment to relieve the symptoms of athlete’s foot:

-- Apply to clean, dry feet twice a day.
+- Apply to clean, dry feet twice per day.

 Fresh produce is undeniably delicious and healthy.